wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  Given-When-Then is a pattern for setting up a test into three parts to help understand the tests you implement. #ñspace
 		- -
 		- -
-		- Will this break my tuning? #card
+		- Will this break my tuning? #car id:: 63401532-aa37-4c88-97cc-078805fbcc30
 			- Code Coverage
 		- -
 	- 3. Extending the Bank Statements Analyzer
 		- -
-		- __Open/Closed Principle #card
+		- __Open/Closed Principle #car
 			- This is where the Open/Closed principle comes in.
 It promotes the idea of being able to change the behavior of a method or class without having to modify the code.
 In our example, it would mean the ability to extend the behavior of a findTransactions() method without having to duplicate the code or change it to introduce a new parameter.
 How is this possible?
 As discussed earlier, the concepts of iterating and the business logic are coupled together.
 In the previous chapter, you learned about interfaces as a useful tool to decouple concepts from one another.
 In this case, you will introduce a BankTransactionFilter interface that will be responsible for the selection logic, as shown in Example 3-4.
 It contains a single method test() that returns a boolean and takes the complete BankTransaction object as an argument.
 This way the method test() has access to all the properties of a BankTransaction to specify any appropriate selection criteria.
 		- -
 		- -
-		- A functional interface code's example in Java #card
+		- A functional interface code's example in Java #car
 			- @FunctionalInterface
 			  public interface BankTransactionFilter {
 			    boolean test(BankTransaction bankTransaction);
 			  }
 		- -
 		- -
-		- OCP applied to a solution #card
+		- OCP applied to a solution #car
 			- This refactoring is very important because you now have introduced a way to decouple the iteration logic from the business logic through this interface.
 Your method no longer depends on one specific implementation of a filter.
 You can introduce new implementations by passing them as an argument without modifying the body of this method.
 Hence, it is now open for extension and closed for modification.
 This reduces the scope for introducing new bugs because it minimizes cascading changes required to parts of code that have already been implemented and tested.
 In other words, old code still works and is untouched.
 		- -
 		- -
-		- Example of class implementing an interface for OCP in Java #card
+		- Example of class implementing an interface for OCP in Java #car
 			- class BankTransactionIsInFebruaryAndExpensive implements BankTransactionFilter {

 			    @Override